creme332/mauritius-scholarship-alert/README.md

 # 📃License
  This project uses the MIT license.

+# Issues faced when scraping
+- Website has inconsistent HTML. (no standard date format for closing date, erratic line breaks, presence of LF/CR chars, ...)

+# Safety checks

+- At most 5 emails is sent every 12 hours to mitigate consequences if program malfunctions.

 # 🔨 To-Do
 - [ ] Remind me of approaching closing dates.